 On rare occasions, for those marrying elsewhere, the priest in that place will undertake to do the Paperwork and the Preparation.
 Please note that even if this does happen, it is still necessary to make contact with the priest in the Parish in which you are actually resident at the earliest opportunity.

 Catholics are bound by Church Law to marry in the Catholic Church.
 In certain circumstances, it may be possible for permission to be granted by the Archbishop for the marriage of a Catholic and someone of another Christian denomination to take place in another Christian Church (eg Church of England, Methodist Church).
-In such circumstances, in addition to the Paperwork and Preparation required by the other Christian denomination, full Paperwork and Preparation is also required by the Catholic Church – which should be approached in the first instance by the Catholic party – and at the earliest opportunity – remembering the general requirement by the Catholic Church that all Paperwork and Preparation should begin at least 6 months before the marriage – and ideally well before.
+In such circumstances, in addition to the Paperwork and Preparation required by the other Christian denomination, full Paperwork and Preparation is also required by the Catholic Church – which should be approached in the first instance by the Catholic party – and at the earliest opportunity.
+Therefore the Catholic party needs

 It is often not realized how much is involved in the Paperwork and Preparation process when marrying in the Catholic Church.
 Allowing good time – and seeking good advice and direction – the vast majority of marriages are totally straightforward.
 Most, if not all, tension and stresses in the Paperwork and Preparation process for marriages are caused by couples not approaching the priest in the Parish in which they are resident in good time.
 Some couples come to see the priest once they are Engaged – and before they have set any date for their wedding or decided on a Church for their marriage, or a venue for their Reception!
 This is a very wise way to proceed.

-So, if you are a Parishioner (or attend Holy Ghost), and you are planning on getting married anywhere – get in touch without delay.
+So, if you are a Parishioner (or attend Holy Ghost), and you are planning on getting married anywhere – get in touch as soon as you can.